namelessjon/notable/README.md

 ### Notable

 First, you'll be wanting some rubygems.
-Obviously you'll be wanting sinatra (at least 0.9.2), but also:
+Obviously you'll be wanting sinatra (at least 1.2), but also:

 * dm-core
 * dm-timestamps
 * dm-serializer
 * dm-validations
 * dm-aggregates
-* do_sqlite3 (Or other DataMapper adapter of your choice)
+* dm-sqlite-adapter (Or other DataMapper adapter of your choice)
+* dm-migrations
 * haml

+There is a Gemfile for use with bundler which can be used to install all of these.

 You'll also want a rack-aware webserver (I use [unicorn](http://unicorn.bogomips.org/), but the webrick which comes with ruby should suit you fine to test).
 Once you have this, getting started is easy: